 Year Ended December 31,

-2022 2023 2024 2025 2026 Thereafter
+2023 2024 2025 2026 2027 Thereafter

-Debt obligations \$ 480,033 \$ 165,612 \$ - \$ \$ \$ 1,400,000
+Debt obligations \$ 450,612 \$ - \$ - \$ - \$ - \$ 1,650,000

-Credit Facility: On September 30, 2021, Globe Life amended the credit agreement dated August 24, 2020, which provides for a \$750 million revolving credit facility that may be increased to \$1 billion.
+Credit Facility: On September 30, 2021, Globe Life amended the credit agreement dated August 24, 2020, which provides for a \$750 million revolving credit facility that may be increased to \$1 billion upon approval of the participating banks.
 The amended credit facility matures September 30, 2026, and may be extended up to two one-year periods upon the Company's request.
 Pursuant to this agreement, the participating lenders have agreed to make revolving loans to Globe Life and to issue secured or unsecured letters of credit.
 The Company has not drawn on any of the credit to date.
 The facility is further designated as a back-up credit line for a commercial paper program under which the Company may either borrow from the credit line or issue commercial paper at any time, with total commercial paper outstanding not to exceed the facility maximum of \$750 million, less any letters of credit issued.
 Interest is charged at variable rates.
 In accordance with the agreement, Globe Life is subject to certain covenants regarding capitalization.
-As of December 31, 2021, the Company was in full compliance with these covenants.
+As of December 31, 2022, the Company was in full compliance with these covenants.